philthinker/ICECUBE-VREPToolbox/README.md

 - The toolbox has been tested on **MATLAB2016b** and **V-REP 3.6.0 EDU**.

-- Functions in version earlier than 2.4.1 are tested on V-REP 3.5.0 which will not be supported.
+- Functions in earlier version are not supported.

 ## Install